-During a recent trip to visit my mother, a family friend–who had just adamantly opposed the idea of leaving her home–asked me when I was moving back to Louisville.
+During a recent trip to visit my mother, a family friend (who had just adamantly opposed the idea of leaving her my mom at her home) asked me when I was moving back to Louisville.
 Her husband asked me when my long-term partner was going to be “more than a boyfriend”.
 I was offended at first.
 Then, I chose to assume they just miss me and want what they think is best for me, even if it is not what I want.

-On my drive back to my mother’s house that night, I wished I had said Peter already is more than a boyfriend to me and that I would return to Kentucky as soon as the United Nations approves the move from NYC!
-I’m glad I am slow with my sass, as it might have made a minor conflict a major one.
+On my drive back to my mother’s house that night, I wished I had said Peter is already more than a boyfriend to me, and that I would return to Kentucky as soon as the United Nations approves the move from NYC!
+I’m glad I am slow with my sass, as it might have turned a minor conflict, a major one.

 I love being ICERM‘s Main Representative to the United Nations.
 I’m starting my second year in this position and still have volumes to learn, but I am thrilled to be where I can learn from some of the top peacemakers in the world (who are also still learning).

 My family doesn’t understand why I choose this life over living where I no longer have deep roots and where my memories are often painful, if not disabling.
 It’s a conflict that occasionally severs me from my more empowered, effective self, and I don’t yet know how to resolve it.

 I am embarrassed to admit that.
 No training, education, or experience will make all conflicts disappear.

 That is, in part, why I work with ICERM and the UN.
 I’m in a long game for humanity, which of course, includes my family.
 I’ve seen what can happen to people struggling to survive, not at the levels of the people in war-torn areas, but I’ve seen the poverty in Eastern Kentucky, Mississippi, Upstate New York, New York City, and some non-tourist areas of several countries.
 I’m still trying to understand how we can live in such an abundant world, yet distribute its resources–from food and water to love and fairness–so unevenly.